lloydjatkinson/astro-snipcart/packages/documentation/src/pages/en/faq.md

 Partial unit testing is implemented with Vitest in a separate branch.
 Coverage will be increased soon.

-### How do I handle shipping, variable shipping costs depending on weight, refuneds, taxes, e-mailing orders, recieving money, webhooks, etc?
+### How do I handle shipping, variable shipping costs depending on weight, refuneds, taxes, e-mailing orders, receiving money, webhooks, etc?

 All of this is handled by Snipcart.
 Have a browse through [the documentation](https://docs.snipcart.com/v3/dashboard/store-management).
 Also, Astro Snipcart supports specifying product dimensions and weight (metric).

-### I have a backend I'd like to integrate with, for example, to recieve order event notifications.
+### I have a backend I'd like to integrate with, for example, to receive order event notifications.
 How do I do that?

 Snipcart provides both a REST API and a Webhook system.
 Have a browse of [the documentation](https://docs.snipcart.com/v3/webhooks/introduction).